Garrett ATX Metal Detector Accessories

 Infinium coils.
 See the excellent thread at the

 Detector Prospector Forum.
-NEW 1/9/14 - I went with a backpack
+NEW 3/25/15 - I have experimented with

 The Garrett ATX does have a built in waterproof speaker and so